 1. Douglas Fir

-Douglas Fir is considered one of the most popular wood types for bed slats.
+Douglas Fir is considered one of the most popular types for making bed slats.
 It has a vertical grain and high resistance to warping.
-This makes Douglas Fir wood incredibly durable and strong, which explains why it is used as bed slats frequently.
+This makes Douglas Fir wood incredibly durable, which explains why it is used as bed slats frequently.

-Better yet, Douglas Fir is pretty affordable too.
-You shouldn’t have any difficulty affording or finding Douglas Fir wood at a lumber yard near you.
+Better yet, Douglas Fir is pretty affordable, too.
+You shouldn’t have difficulty finding Douglas Fir wood at a lumber yard near you.

 The only downside to Oak is that it is slightly more expensive than the other woods on this list, especially Douglas Fir.
 At least you should be able to purchase Oak pretty easily at any carpentry or hardware store.

 Hickory is much like Oak.
 It is very durable and results in heavy-duty bed slats.
 It is lightweight at the same time, making it easier to handle and cut.
-This makes it a favorite for durable queen- and king-sized beds specifically.
+This makes it a favorite for durable queen- and king-sized beds.

-The downside of Hickory wood is that it is more expensive than most other wood types, and it isn’t as easy to find as Oak.
+The downside of Hickory wood is that it is expensive, and it isn’t as easy to find as Oak.